 \section{Conclusion}

 Leading remote operation implementations rely heavily upon low latency, high throughput network conditions.
-This represents an obstacle to wider remote operation deployments, as public mobile networks often experience considerable throughput constraints, resulting in high latencies, and/or a loss of visual information which can render the remote operator unable to safely control or command the vehicle.
+This represents an obstacle to wider remote operation deployments, as public mobile networks often experience considerable throughput constraints; resulting in high latencies, and/or a loss of visual information which can render the remote operator unable to safely control or command the vehicle.
 SEG-JPEG provides a solution to this challenge - making use of object detection and semantic segmentation, coupled with a method of augmenting highly-compressed greyscale imagery with representations of the detected road users; in a format that can be recoloured at the receiving end - thus enhancing the situational awareness of the remote operator.
-This technique reduces the minimum throughput required per stream to 500kbit/s - a reduction of up to 50\% compared to the leading technique (h.264), resulting in a median glass-to-glass latency of 200ms over a public 4G mobile network in sub -100dBm signal strength areas.
+This technique reduces the minimum throughput required per stream to 500 kbit/s - a reduction of up to 50\% compared to the leading technique (h.264), resulting in a median glass-to-glass latency of 200 ms over a public 4G mobile network in sub -100 dBm signal strength areas.
 This facilitates robust communication and safe remote operation of automated vehicles via public 4G mobile networks, significantly extending the operational design domain and thus providing the potential to accelerate nationwide roll-outs of automated vehicles.